- Uptime: 99.87%

 Scalability that matches that of a VPS (as it is presented) suggests something more akin to a cloud hosting solution with dynamic resource allocation.

 I checked with the GreenGeeks support what meaning they put into scalability.
-The answer was surprisingly honest and also bafflingly disconnected with what is written on the site: users can allocate more disk space.
+The answer was surprisingly honest and also bafflingly disconnected from what is written on the site: users can allocate more disk space.

 That’s about it.

 That got me thinking: how do you add more to an already unlimited space?

 The three available plans are quite affordable.
 Even without scoring a GreenGeeks coupon code, you will get very tempting deals for the initial period of time.
 Once it expires, the full price kicks in and, as is customary in the shared hosting industry, they are significantly higher.
 Here are the packages GreenGeeks provides to its shared hosting customers.
 All pricing is based on a 36-month term.

 |Bandwidth:||Unlimited across the board|